-The Group has appointed the IC consultant to conduct an internal control review for the Year, the scope of review has covered the period from 1 January 2019 to 31 December 2019.
+The Group has appointed the IC consultant to conduct the annual internal control review and the scope of review has covered the period from 1 January 2020 to 31 December 2020.
 An internal control review report has been provided to the Audit Committee.